Context-Aware Aerial Object Detection: Leveraging Inter-Object and Background Relationships: Methodology

 \section{Methodology}

 We build our method on the two-stage object detection framework presented in \cite{han2021redet}.
-We start by following the original pipeline to obtain features and preliminary detections, which are then transformed into embeddings and input into the Transformer with additional encodings.
+We start by following the original pipeline to obtain features and preliminary detections, which are then transformed into \textbf{RoI tokens}.
+Then we segment images into multi-scale patches and use CLIP to generate multi-level CLIP features, and then transform them into \textbf{CLIP tokens}.
+These tokens are input into the Transformer with additional encodings.
 To better leverage the Transformer, we introduce a novel attention function on top of the common scaled dot product and a set of spatial relations.
 It aims to reflect the degree of correlation between objects based on distances in the image, emphasizing neighboring detections while being aware of object scale and density.
+Moreover, we introduce self-supervised constraints on CLIP Tokens, providing additional supervised signals.
 Eventually, we perform another detection on the features given by the Transformer to obtain the final results.
 The overview of our model is shown in \cref{fig:overview}.